 Syndication on authority sites not only gives a boost to your confidence as a blogger and ups your blog’s brand value, being accepted and published also comes with the added benefit of a lesson or two on serious writing.

-These pluses are over and above the usual benefit of more eyeballs to your content and being able to connect to the right audience on a much larger platform than yours.
+These pluses are over and above the usual benefit of more eyeballs to your content and being able to connect with the right audience on a much larger platform than yours.
 Not just that, being featured and getting the author byline in your niche’s big sites can do wonders from SEO perspective as well.
 So, go ahead and give this a try.

 If you are a parenting blogger and wondering which places you can try for syndicating your post, then here are three of my favorites for you: